mvxt/M0_C5/README.md

 ```

 You can see here that since all of the `101` scores are above the maximum range, we discarded all of them and were left with nothing.
 Both functions would return `-1` in this scenario.

+### Assumptions
+- The teacher will always input the list of numbers in the expected format above (e.g. space separated).
+- The input will always be numerically sorted from least to greatest.
+- There is no limit on the total number of test scores.
+There could be 5... there could be 5000.
+- There is no upper or lower limit on the number of invalid test scores.

 ## Notes and Hints
 1. Remember that the input could have any valid or invalid scores, but your output should only consider the valid scores.